Compiled by the Road Trip Alberta team

 There are some moments of lovely scenery driving the fast route, but if you’ve got time to spare and want a more scenic drive, consider taking Highway 16 west to Highway 40 north via Grande Cache.
 This route spans over 625kms and the drive will take approximately 6.5 hours.

 Just arrived in Edmonton and want a good night’s rest before making the drive north?
 We’ve got two options for you below.

 Four Points by Sheraton Edmonton Airport is a straightforward hotel that is only 5 minutes from the airport.
 It has free wifi, an indoor pool, and a hot tub.

 Candlewood Suites West Edmonton is very near the city’s ring road and your journey’s start of Highway 16.
 It also happens to be near West Edmonton Mall, so if you need to get your shopping fix before leaving the city, this is a great option.

-Edmonton to Grande Prairie by Car
+Getting from Edmonton to Grande Prairie

 If you are flying into the Edmonton International Airport to begin your trip, add at least 30 minutes to your drive as the airport is beyond the southern limits of the city.
 The Edmonton airport offers plenty of car rental options.
 Book in advance to lessen the hassle:

 - We recommend booking via RentalCars.com to select the cheapest rate or to book with whichever company you prefer.

 If you are not interested in a traditional car rental through an agency, you can also rent cars through a website called Turo (think AirBnB for car rentals).

 Even though it is a long trip, as you will read below, there are several places where you can get out of the car and enjoy a break from all the driving.
 The road is mostly flat, well maintained, and offers some worthy photo opportunities depending on the time of the day.